 Opportunities for appraisers

 If you’re in an area where public records information is poor and tax assessments are very inaccurate, you’re pretty safe from AVMs.
-You do have an opportunity to become a data and AVM provider like Kirchmeyer in New York.

 If you’re in an area where AVMs are a threat, while your competitors have their heads in the sand, you can expand into appraisals that aren’t automated, such as relocation and REOs.